Phone: (202) 296-5505 Email: info@winvale.com

 Government Business Development | 7 Min Read

-Once you are awarded your GSA Schedule, you can’t just sit back and watch the orders come in from government buyers.
-You need to be proactive about getting your products and services out there, and making your solutions stand out among your competitors’ solutions.
+One of the most common misconceptions is once you are awarded your GSA Schedule, you can just sit back and watch the orders come in from government buyers.
+This is rarely true.
+You need to be proactive about marketing your products and services, and making your solutions stand out from your competitors.
 We know it's easier said than done, so that's why we created this blog to help you get a head start on your marketing plan.
-Here’s what you need to know about marketing your GSA Schedule to government customers.

 Who Are Your Government Customers?

-Before you begin crafting your GSA Schedule marketing strategy, you need to understand who your potential customers are.
-Who can you sell to with a GSA Schedule?
+Before you begin creating your GSA Schedule marketing strategy, you need to understand who your potential customers are.
+This is a question we get from many of our clients: Who can we sell to with a GSA Schedule?
+It's more entities that you would expect.

 The simple answer is: any executive or federal agency, such as the Department of Homeland Security, the Department of Defense, or the Department of Labor.
 You can also sell to groups like Congress or the Senate.
 However, you can sell to more agencies than just the federal government.

-With a GSA Schedule, you can also sell to certain international organizations like the United Nations, or you can sell to some state and local government entities including public education institutions and tribal governments through special purchasing programs.
+With a GSA Schedule, you can also sell to certain international organizations like the United Nations and NATO, or you can sell to some state and local government entities including public education institutions and tribal governments through special purchasing programs.

 These state and local programs include Cooperative Purchasing where you can sell IT and security related products, and Disaster Purchasing, where you can sell solutions related to disaster preparedness or response.
 There are several other state and local programs for GSA contractors, but if you’re ever unsure if you can sell to a specific agency, you can check GSA’s list of eligible entities.